slashingweapon/as-perod/Alamion.md

 The oracle that resides in that place appeared to us, and we made our request.
 The response was unexpected.

->> //I can give you what you seek, but it will not avail you in the least.
-The task you set for yourself is not yours to perform, nor that of your children or their children after them.//
+>> *I can give you what you seek, but it will not avail you in the least.
+The task you set for yourself is not yours to perform, nor that of your children or their children after them.*

 >> The mortal hands of clay have drawn a line
 >> which gods in secret anger have surveyed